 The FHA said last week it will begin quarterly sales of about 5,000 defaulted loans received from lenders in exchange for insurance payouts, expanding a pilot program started last year.
 The government mortgage insurer, which already has 35,000 repossessed homes on its books, is looking to sell loans at a discount to keep more properties from going into foreclosure.

-About a third of foreclosed properties on the market are owned by the FHA or government-controlled finance companies Fannie Mae (FNMA) and Freddie Mac.
+About a third of foreclosed properties on the market are owned by the FHA or government-controlled finance companies Fannie Mae (FNMA:US) and Freddie Mac.
 Regulators put out a call last year for input on how to structure bulk sales of real-estate-owned properties, or REOs, to encourage their conversion into rentals.

 Fannie Mae is auctioning properties that have been repossessed to investors who are required to rent them.
 The FHA auctions may encourage similar conversion of seized properties, Galante said yesterday.